 A 26-year-old rookie who came up in August, George Earl McNeely drove in the winning run in the 12th inning of the seventh game in the 1924 World Series, Washington’s only championship.
 Before his playing days ended, McNeely, known by his middle name, managed—and owned—a Pacific Coast League team.

-McNeely was born on May 12, 1898, in Sacramento, Calif., to William C. and Clara (Bateman) McNeely.
-His father, born in Pittsburgh, Pa., worked on horse saddles and made harnesses.
+McNeely was born on May 12, 1898, in Sacramento, California, to William C. and Clara (Bateman) McNeely.
+His father, born in Pittsburgh, worked on horse saddles and made harnesses.
 His mother was born in Nevada.
 Earl’s paternal grandfather was born in Scotland and his paternal grandmother was from Ireland.
 William McNeely, 19 years older than his wife, was already 50 when Earl was born.
 Clare McNeely worked at home, raising their six children.1

 Earl was the second-youngest of the six.
 He had an older brother and three older sisters.
 A younger brother was born in 1903.
 Growing up in the Sacramento area, where he spent his entire life, Earl attended the Oak Park School through eighth grade before playing basketball and soccer at Sacramento High School.
 The same school later produced Stan Hack, longtime Cubs third baseman.
 McNeely didn’t play baseball there, however.